yiannisha/UrbanDictionaryBot/README.md

 # UrbanDictionaryBot
-A discord for searching terms on Urban dictionary
+A discord bot for searching terms on Urban dictionary